BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/additive-synthesis.md

 Jean-Baptise Joseph Fourier discovered that every *signal* can be represented as a Fourier series.
 A signal $y(t)$ is a function with some special conditions:

-1. piecewise continuous and
+1. **piecewise continuous** and
-2. bounded.
+2. **bounded**.

-Functions that describe an amplitude $y(t)$ over the time $t$ are audio signals and have those two qualities.
+Functions that describe an amplitude $y(t)$ over the time $t$ are audio signals and have these two qualities.
 The signal is also periodic but that is not a necessary condition for the existence of a Fourier series of the signal.

-To understand the effect of a signal it is essential to understand its Fourier series.
+To understand the effect of a signal, it is essential to understand its Fourier series.
 In fact, the *stethoscope* displays the frequencies of the functions that are the components of the Fourier series.

-For audio synthesis, there are very important signals analog as well as digital synthesizer offers as a starting point.
+For audio synthesis, there are some very important and basic oscillators.
+Both types of synthesizer, that is, analog as well as digital synthesizer, offers these basic oscillators as a starting point.
-They are our basic oscillators and we have to understand their nature by looking at their Fourier series.
+Let us try to understand their nature by looking at their Fourier series.

 (sec-sine-wave)=
 ### The Sine Wave